mmbman/Katagiri/1983-06-01-Blue-Cliff-Record-Case-45-Talk-2.md

 > “When I was in Ch’ing Chou I made a cloth shirt.
 It weighed seven pounds.”

-Ch’ing Chou is the town in China.
+Ch’ing Chou is a town in China.
 (Qingzhou.)

 Well, that answer seems to be completely far away from his question, but it’s a very sharp or direct answer.
 That’s why this koan has been handed down from generation to generation: because we don’t understand it, it seems to be a puzzle for us, but it’s a very good answer, it’s a very good question.
 That’s why it is one of the famous koans.